-If you are injured in a car accident that is not your fault, the other driver (usually through his insurance company) is responsible for your medical bills.
-However, the other driver’s insurance won’t pay your doctors directly or reimburse you after every doctor visit.
-And a settlement with the other driver's insurance could take months, or even years, depending on how long your medical treatment takes.
-In the meantime, most doctors and hospitals want to get paid right away and if they don't, they could send you to collections.
+If you are injured in a car accident that is not your fault in Colorado, the other driver (usually through his insurance company) is responsible for your medical bills.
+However, a settlement with the other driver's insurance could take months, or even years, depending on how long your medical treatment takes.
+And most doctors and other health care providers want to get paid right away and if they don't, they could send you to collections.

 Getting the Best Deal Requires Strategy and Coordination

-Depending on the reimbursement rate and right to be reimbursed, the amount of a settlement you put in your pocket can be significantly affected by which bills you pay first, which bills you submit to health insurance or Med Pay, and which bills can wait until settlement.
-This involves strategy and careful negotiations with providers and health insurance companies.
-With over 60 years of combined personal injury experience, this is something that the attorneys at Gama Law Firm do very well.
+The amount of a settlement you put in your pocket can be significantly affected by which bills you pay first, which bills you submit to health insurance or Med Pay, and which bills can wait until settlement.
+This involves strategy and careful negotiations with your car insurance company, health care providers, and health insurance companies.

-Example of How Medical Bills Get Taken Care of In a Typical Personal Injury Case:
+Simple Example of How A Medical Bill Gets Taken Care of In a Personal Injury Case in Colorado:

-John gets injured in an accident caused by someone else.
+John gets injured in an accident in Colorado caused by someone else.

 John has a $1,000 medical bill that he submits to his health insurance company.
 Instead of owing $1,000, he only owes a $40 co-pay.